-For Louis DeJoy, USPS plan a reflection of hard choices and new realities
+For Louis DeJoy, USPS plan is a reflection of hard choices and new realities

 The Post: What makes you think that those consumer habits will endure?

 DeJoy: That growth is pretty standard assumption across the industry.
 And we have some concepts that we’re introducing within our local communities to bring Main Street businesses back to the mail system.
 We have to position ourselves to continue to assist and inspire the use of the mail system, and it’s already happening.
-And what we think it will continue to happen as the economy continues to evolve and our service inspires more use.
+And we think it will continue to happen as the economy continues to evolve and our service inspires more use.

 The Post: So in that vein, is there a goal in terms of market share in package delivery the Postal Service wants to attain by 2030, for example?